On Regularizability and its Application to Online Control of Unstable LTI Systems: Introduction

-The contribution of the proposed work is as follows: (1) In addition to introducing the notion of regularizability for LTI models, we show that this notion is distinct from more conventional system theoretic properties such stabilizability or detectability.
-We believe that regularizability is of independent system theoretic interest as characterized in this work.
-(2) We show conditions under which \ac{DGR} can eliminate unstable modes of the (unknown) system and regulate its state trajectory\footnote{Where the norm of system states remain bounded during the learning process; see \Cref{sec:probSetup} for more details.}.
-This is addressed in the proposed method that essentially aims for simultaneous identification and regulation of the hidden unstable modes from a single trajectory--evolving with the proposed algorithm in the feedback loop.
+The contribution of the proposed work is as follows: (1) in addition to introducing the notion of regularizability for LTI systems, we show how it is distinct from related properties such as stabilizability.
+We believe that regularizability is of independent interest particularly as { it pertains to online regulation}; (2) we derive conditions under which \ac{DGR} can eliminate unstable modes of the (unknown) system and regulate its state trajectory.\footnote{Here, regulation is ensured by bounding the norm of the system states during the learning process; see \Cref{sec:probSetup} for more details.} DGR essentially aims for simultaneous identification and regulation of the hidden unstable modes from a single trajectory in a feedback form.
 As such, \ac{DGR} can avoid some of the conditioning issues that arise in processing data generated by an unstable system.
-Using the notion of regularizability, we then proceed to derive upper bounds on the state trajectories based on geometric LTI properties that we refer to as the ``instability number'' of the system.
-(3) We show that while \ac{DGR} performs well for a large class of unstable systems, special system structures (e.g., symmetry) would facilitate deriving intuitive bounds on the system trajectory during the learning process.
-(4) Finally, we show that the discrete nature of time-series data enables a recursive approach to DGR synthesis, using a rank-one update on the collected data.
-In this direction, we propose a recursive update in order to circumvent storing the full history of data while avoiding computationally demanding operations such as finding the pseudoinverse or large matrix multiplications.
+Using the notion of regularizability, we then proceed to derive upper bounds on the state trajectories based on a geometric quantity for LTI systems that we refer to as the ``instability number;'' (3) we show that while \ac{DGR} performs well for a large class of unstable systems, special structures (e.g., symmetry) further facilitate deriving intuitive bounds on the system trajectory during the learning process; (4) finally, we show that the discrete nature of time-series data enables a recursive approach to DGR synthesis.
+In this direction a recursive DGR is proposed that circumvents storing the entire data history and avoids demanding operations such as pseudoinverse computation or multiplying large matrices.\footnote{ A preliminary version of this work is the manuscript~\cite{talebi2020online}.
+The contributions of the present work as compared with~\cite{talebi2020online} include various LMI characterizations of regularizability, its extension to polytopic uncertain systems, its use in the context of online regulation with a more general setup involving the control cost, recursive and efficient updates of the online regulation algorithm, as well as a more detailed discussion on the examples and relevant literature.
+Furthermore, the proofs and analysis that are not presented in the conference version of the paper have been included in this manuscript.}